 The Auburn University Award for Excellence in Faculty Outreach honors the engagement of exemplary faculty members and demonstrates the tremendous impact Auburn's outreach has on our community, state, nation, and beyond.
-This award, and a $5,000 honorarium, will be presented annually to one Auburn faculty member for distinguished outreach contributions which exemplify the qualities and purposes of reciprocal and beneficial community engagement, and which exceed expectations for the person’s career stage and job responsibilities.
+This award, and a $5,000 honorarium, is presented annually to one Auburn faculty member for distinguished outreach contributions which exemplify the qualities and purposes of reciprocal and beneficial community engagement, and which exceed expectations for the person’s career stage and job responsibilities.
 Nominations will be accepted until September 15, 4:45 p.m.
 The 2023 recipient will be recognized at the Faculty Awards Ceremony held on November 9, 2023, at the Hotel and Conference at Auburn University (AUHCC).

 Nominees should have distinguished careers in which outreach and community engagement play an integral part.
 All full-time Auburn faculty including those with extension appointments are eligible.
 Activities to be considered for this award should exemplify engagement characterized by collaboration, reciprocity and mutality, in fulfillment of the University Faculty Handbook (Chapter 3) definition of outreach as “the function of applying academic expertise to the direct benefit of external audiences in support of university and unit missions.”
 Specific criteria address the characteristics of the engagement within a community, needs addressed, mission compatibility, scholarship generated, and impact documented as defined below.

 The nomination packet should provide a commentary describing the scholarship involved in the outreach engagement achievements cited.
 Specifically, the commentary should include the following topics:

 - Description: Provide a brief overview of the nominee’s outreach record describing the scope of the nominee’s direct engagement within the community served including citations of collaboration, needs addressed, objectives, methods, target audience, etc.